CarsonDavis/CarsonDavis.github.io/_posts/2023-08-26-bookbinding_equipment.md

     <div class="caption">disassembled</div>
 </div>

-The central clamp will define all ths capabilities of the press.
-Since pressure will be exerted from the center of the clamp, the clamp's throat depth will dictate 1/2 the width of the largest book you can press.
+The central clamp defines the capacity of the press.
+Since pressure will be exerted from the center of the clamp, the clamp's throat depth dictates 1/2 the width of the largest book you can press.

 For my press, we special-ordered a [Jorgensen 12in 1200lb](https://www.lowes.com/pd/Jorgensen-Jorgensen-24in-Deep-Reach-Steel-Bar-Clamp/5001993659) bar clamp with a 5in throat.
-Most hardware store clamps only offer about 3in, which is not deep enough.
+Most hardware store clamps are only 3in, which is not deep enough.
 Jorgensen actually sells 7in and 9in clamps as well, but 5in is actually a pretty good size for most books.

 Our version is a bit more robust than what's demonstrated in DAS’s tutorial.
 Instead of using a single board, we laminated two boards together, creating a straighter, more durable product that is less likely to warp over time.
 We also added a floating caul made of stiffer oak to the top to distribute the pressure more evenly.